 - No outlook integration

 Dropbox is a cloud-based file hosting service that allows users to create a folder on their personal computer or mobile device, then synchronize it with their account on the Dropbox website, and finally share it with other people.

 Dropbox is one of the most popular document management software for small business, as it offers an easy way to save and access files across various devices.
 It enables users to access their data from any location, and has been designed for use with multiple operating systems.

-This file management software enables you to share files with others and collaborate on projects in real time.
+This software enables you to share files with others and collaborate on projects in real time.
 You can also share a folder with others so that they can add and edit files without being given full access to the entire account, which makes it perfect for teams.
 Dropbox is available across all devices and operating systems, making it easier than ever to get your work done anywhere.